 - Pain and suffering – for your physical and emotional pain.

-Our South Wales brain injury lawyers can talk through the potential damages available and provide an estimate of what may be achievable during your free initial consultation.
+We can talk through the potential damages available and provide an estimate of what may be achievable during your free initial consultation.

 Can you claim brain injury compensation for someone else?